mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 #
 [ backup_path: <filename> ]

-# The interval at which DB back ups will be created.
+# The interval at which database backups will be created.
 #
-# Minimum allowable interval is `1d`, ie, 1 day.
+# The minimum allowable interval is `1d`, i.e., 1 day.
 #
 # Units Supported: y, w, d, h, m, s, ms.
 #